 Again, this set up works best with a golem or colossus that cannot be destroyed, save by solving the puzzle.

-For inspiration, watch the play through of shadow of the colossus.
+For inspiration, watch the play through of shadow of the colossus on YouTube.
 It will give you lots of ideas on how to place puzzle pieces and use the environment.

 Again, Lock Puzzles would be your best bet.
 It has lost of puzzle pieces you can hide on your colossus.